UK Customer Services0330 880 3600

 Currency: Hong Kong dollar (HKD)

-Currently, FCO have not advised to avoid travelling to Hong Kong.
+Currently, FCDO have not advised to avoid travelling to Hong Kong.
 There is a low threat from terrorism.
 However, this information could change at any time.

-It is advised that you check the FCO website before you travel: www.gov.uk/foreign-travel-advice
+It is advised that you check the FCDO website before you travel: www.gov.uk/foreign-travel-advice

 Hong Kong has two different sides to its culture, western influences and local influences, it has been described as ‘East meets West’ due to its mixed culture.
 Architecture, sport and film are all key aspects of Hong Kong.
 Hong Kong is known for its martial art films, casting famous actors such as Bruce Lee and Jackie Chan.
 These have become highly popular within the western world.
 Hong Kong has a large supply of skyscrapers, the country is packed with buildings reaching as high as 484m, making for a modern unique experience.